glasgowcompbio/vimms/paper/paper.md

 ## Software requirements

 ViMMS 2.0 is distributed as a Python package that can be easily installed using pip.
 We require Python 3.0 or higher to run the framework.
 It depends on common packages such as numpy, scipy and pandas.
-Automated unit tests is available in Python, as well as continuous integration that build and run those unit tests in our code repository.
-Our codebase is stored in Github and we welcome contributions from researchers with interest in developing novel fragmentation strategies in both data-dependant and data-independant acquisitions.
+Automated unit tests are available in Python, as well as continuous integration that build and run those unit tests in our code repository.
+Our codebase is stored in Github and we welcome contributions from researchers with interest in developing novel fragmentation strategies in both data-dependant and data-independant acquisitions. **From SR: you haven't mentioned DIA up to this point, but maybe worth making it clear earlier that scan parameterisation covers all of these options?**

 # Conclusion